 “I’m hungry!”
-I’ve been guilty of saying this myself even when I know I have fed my body well.
-The next time you find yourself saying this, stop and check in.
+I’ve been guilty of saying this myself, even when I know I have fed my body well.
+The next time you find yourself saying this, stop and check-in.
 Perhaps you are thirsty.
 Or bored.
 Or stressed.
-Whatever the case may be, take a breath, take a drink of water, and see if the feeling doesn’t pass.
+Whatever the case, take a breath, drink water, and see if the feeling doesn’t pass.

 Grab a friend for an extra walk or bike ride.
 Or share your health and fitness goals with them.
-They may have similar desires and together you can hold each other accountable, celebrating each victory along the way.
+They may have similar desires and together, you can hold each other accountable, celebrating each victory.

 Plan to eat a meal or snack every 2-3 hours, including protein in every meal.
 This will keep your metabolism firing.

 If you are hosting a barbecue or other event this weekend, ask people to bring their favorite healthy dish to share.
 If you are a guest, offer to bring a healthy salad or side dish.
 Choose water in lieu of soda or alcoholic beverages.